Video-Oasis: Rethinking Evaluation of Video Understanding: Introduction

 The rise of multi-modal language models has steered video understanding from specific tasks toward the integration of perception and reasoning.
-While earlier benchmarks focused on narrow domains like action recognition or temporal localization, video large language models (video-LLMs)~\cite{videollava, qwem3_vl, longvu, eagle25, internvideo2} are now required to handle both fine-grained dynamics~\cite{mvbench, egoschema, tvbench} and long-form reasoning~\cite{longvideobench,videomme,mlvu}.
-Given the comprehensive nature of video understanding, it is difficult to disentangle the specific sources of performance gains in the benchmarks, whether they stem from visual perception, linguistic reasoning, or even background knowledge.
-As benchmarks continue to proliferate, each emphasizing unique differentiating factors, it is impractical to validate every benchmark across all aspects of video-LLMs.
-A unified set of criteria to be upheld at least from the standpoint of video understanding would benefit both benchmark creators and users.
+While earlier benchmarks focused on narrow domains such as action recognition or temporal localization, video large language models (Video-LLMs)~\cite{videollava, qwem3_vl, longvu, eagle25, internvideo2} are now required to handle both fine-grained dynamics~\cite{mvbench, egoschema, tvbench} and long-form reasoning~\cite{longvideobench,videomme,mlvu}.
+This expansion, however, makes it difficult to determine whether reported benchmark performance stems from visual perception, linguistic reasoning, or knowledge priors.
+As benchmarks continue to proliferate across diverse tasks, a unified set of video-centric criteria becomes increasingly necessary for both benchmark creators and users.

-In this work, rather than introducing yet another benchmark, we take a step back to re-examine the essential criteria that both dataset creators and users can rely on for video understanding.
-This effort is critical because recent findings~\cite{egotempo,cambrian,apollo,videoevalpro} suggest that existing evaluations~\cite{egoschema,videomme} often fail to enforce these requirements that capture the intrinsic spatio-temporal nature that fundamentally distinguishes video from other modalities. \Cref{fig:fig1}(a) provides concrete examples of this issue, illustrating instances that fail to meet these essential criteria.
-To this end, our goal is to provide extensive but minimally reproducible criteria to identify these issues of benchmarks deviating from actual video understanding.